 Loans & Financing Options

-Subsidized student loans may be offered as part of your financial aid package, especially for study abroad programs that cost more than studying at Northwestern.
-If you are borrowing loans, especially for the first time, it is important that you accept your loans on CAESAR and check your To Do List for any outstanding loan application requirements.
+If you are borrowing loans, especially for the first time, it is also important that you accept your loans on CAESAR and complete any loan applications and requirements on your To Do List.
 You can read more about loan options on the Undergraduate Financial Aid website.

-For students or parents borrowing the Federal PLUS Loan, the NU Parent Loan, or private education loans, Northwestern may be able to certify your loan for your study abroad program's cost of attendance and/or disburse funds unevenly for the quarter(s) you are abroad, as necessary/appropriate.
-After you have applied for your loan (usually in the summer), be sure to contact Krista Buda Bethel to inquire about this option and to make sure your loan will cover the charges on your Northwestern invoice.
+For students or parents borrowing the Federal PLUS Loan, the NU Parent Loan, or private education loans, Northwestern may be able to certify your loan for your study abroad program's cost of attendance and/or disburse funds unevenly for the quarter(s) you are abroad, if necessary.
+After you have applied for your loan (usually in the summer), contact Krista Bethel to inquire about this option and to make sure your loan will cover your costs.